CarolaneLFBV/carolanelfbv/README.md

 * 💻 Software Engineer
 * 🎓 Pursuing a Master's Degree in Software Engineering
 * 🌟 Love developing various projects, including iOS and web applications.
-* 🔧 Currently working on a new portfolio featuring an API, a "back-office" style frontend, and client-side functionality.
 * 🚀 Constantly seek to innovate and explore new ideas and technologies for the future.

 ---